awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

      --operation-preferences FailureToleranceCount=0,MaxConcurrentCount=1
    ```
 **Note**
-The concurrency of the StackSet instances deployments in the operation is dependent on the value of `FailureToleranceCount-MaxConcurrentCount` and is at most one more than the `FailureToleranceCount`\.
+The concurrency of the StackSet instance deployments in the operation is dependent on the value of `FailureToleranceCount-MaxConcurrentCount` and is at most one more than the `FailureToleranceCount`\.
 **Important**
 Wait until an operation is complete before starting another one\.
 You can run only one operation at a time\.